railroads in Virginia, 2013

 In the days before union stations, local draymen earned a good living hauling freight by horse and wagon from one railroad's terminal to another.
 Passengers with luggage had to pay for local carriages to get between terminals, usually just several blocks away.
 Through-travel was difficult.
 Local hotels benefitted from inconsistent train schedules that required passengers to wait overnight, before catching a train on a separate line the next day.

-before the Civil War, freight stations in Richmond - the Virginia Central (1), RF&P (2), Richmond and Petersburg (3) and Richmond and Danville (4) were not connected by rail
+before the Civil War, railroad freight stations in Richmond - the Virginia Central (1), RF&P (2), Richmond and Petersburg (3), Richmond and Danville (4), and Richmond and York River (5) - were not connected by rail

 Source: Library of Congress, Richmond, Va. and its vicinity (1863)